Edgewater, New Jersey: Local government

 Edgewater is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is composed of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
-The borough council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
-The Borough form of government used by Edgewater is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The borough form of government used by Edgewater is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2023, the mayor of Edgewater is Democrat Michael McPartland, whose term of office ends December 31, 2023.
-Members of the Edgewater Borough Council are Anthony Bartolomeo (D, 2024), Rinaldy 'Ray' Gutierrez (D, 2023), Dolores Lawlor (D, 2024), Donald A. Martin (D, 2025), Vincent J. Monte (D, 2025) and Jose Luis Vidal (D, 2023).
+As of 2023, the mayor of Edgewater is Democrat Michael McPartland, whose term of office ends December 31, 2027.
+Members of the Edgewater Borough Council are Anthony Bartolomeo (D, 2024), Rinaldy "Ray" Gutierrez (D, 2026), Dolores Lawlor (D, 2024), Donald A. Martin (D, 2025), Vincent J. Monte (D, 2025) and Jose Luis Vidal (D, 2026).

 In January 2015, Dolores Lawlor was selected from the borough council from a list of three candidates nominated by the Democratic municipal committee to fill the vacant seat expiring in December 2015 of Kevin Doran, who resigned from office earlier that month after announcing that he was moving out of the borough.

 Democrat Agnes "Nancy" Merse, whose term as mayor was to expire on December 31, 2011, died due to complications from cancer on March 10, 2011.
 Councilmember James Delaney was chosen in April 2011 to fill Merse's vacancy as mayor.
 Michael H. Henwood was chosen to fill Delaney's vacant council seat, and served the remainder of that term until December 2011 before he was elected to serve a full term in office.

 The Edgewater administrative offices and police department moved from 916 River Road to the new Borough Hall, 55 River Road, in 2011, with a dedication ceremony on October 16.
 The new building includes 25000 sqft of space, offering relief from cramped conditions with 150% more floor space, and expanded parking facilities.

 Federal, state and county representation

-Edgewater is located in the 9th Congressional District and is part of New Jersey's 32nd state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Edgewater had been in the 38th state legislative district.
+Edgewater is located in the 9th Congressional District and is part of New Jersey's 36th state legislative district.